 After two years of being told we’d love Bend and hearing great things about it, we finally got to explore the area over Labor Day Weekend (you can read all about our trip here!).

-Since the drive from Seattle was pretty long and we can’t make it down there too often, we added on a day at Crater Lake National Park.
+Since the drive from Seattle is pretty long and we couldn’t make it down there too often, we added on a day at Crater Lake National Park.
 Combining the two was awesome, as they are relatively close to each other and you can easily knock out the Crater Lake highlights in a day.

 Note: this guide contains affiliate links, which means that if you use the links provided and make a purchase, we get a small commission at no extra cost to you.
 We will only ever recommend products we truly love, actually use during our adventures, and think you can benefit from too!

-There are many options when it comes to lodging in Bend!
-We took the cheap route and camped, which was really fun, but there are also lots of Airbnbs and affordable hotels.
+But both in and near Bend there are many different lodging options to choose from!
+We took the cheap route and camped, which was really fun (we saw the Milky Way!), but there are also lots of Airbnbs and affordable hotels.
 Here are a handful of suggestions of places to stay!